 You’ve nurtured your plans your entire life.
 Fed them.
 Loved them.
 Taught them how to read.

-Then you hit your twenties and your plans run off with a biker gang in the middle of the night, and the last time you hear from them they’re somewhere in Jackson, Wyoming working at the Piggly Wiggly.
+Then you hit your twenties and your plans run off with a biker gang in the middle of the night, and the last time you hear from them they’re somewhere in Franklin, Kentucky working at the Piggly Wiggly.

 Can you relate?

-I’ve written about the 25 Signs You’re Having a Quarter Life Crisis, now here are the nine signs your 20s aren’t going exactly as you planned, and then why that actually might be a good thing.
+Here are the nine signs your 20s aren’t going exactly as you planned, and then why that actually might be the best thing that ever happened to you.

 Photo by Designm.ag – Creative Commons.
 Design by Paul Angone